cctvbtx/dubbogo/readme.md

 # dubbogo

 a golang micro-service framework compatible with alibaba dubbo.

 ## Notice

-Because [the author](https://github.com/asim) of [go-micro](https://github.com/micro/go-micro) [charges](https://github.com/AlexStocks/dubbogo/issues/) this program is stolen from [go-micro](https://github.com/micro/go-micro) though I have followed the Apache License 2.0, I made a tough decision that I do not maitain this program any more.
+Because [the author](https://github.com/asim) of [go-micro](https://github.com/micro/go-micro) [charges](https://github.com/AlexStocks/dubbogo/issues/) this program is stolen from [go-micro](https://github.com/micro/go-micro) though I have followed the Apache License 2.0, I made a tough decision that I do not maintain this program any more.
 I know it was a bad news for dubbogo users.
 I apologize to all of you.

 However, you can use [dubbo-go](https://github.com/dubbo/dubbo-go) instead.